Looking for inspiration? Discover our helpful examples of essays about discipline and inspiring writing prompts to guide you in your writing.

 “…[S]omeone with high self-control is more likely to act ruthlessly when group cohesion starts to fall apart, including times when their own sense of power or authority is threatened, or when they feel in competition with others… If so, we might start to appreciate the people around us who are a little bit less disciplined and agreeable than the rest.”

 For decades, self-discipline has been considered an admirable part of good character that should be developed at a young age.
 But new studies and experiments are showing that being highly disciplined can turn into toxic traits and even encourage immoral acts.
+Check out these essays about respect.

 3. Physical Discipline Is Harmful And Ineffective by Eve Glicksman